UP940148/peer-review-system/README.md

 ![Initial design](./docs/images/OriginalFeed.png)

 I also had to make some changes to my database design throughout the project because, again, I found the initial design to be too limiting.
 I designed the database at the same time as the layout, rather than designing the database and then the layout.
 This, again, meant I got locked in with a system that had no room to grow

+My original API design was severely lacking, and only gave a basic idea of what routes would be needed in the system.
+So throughout the project, my API has changed drastically, and covers a wider range of operations.

+I had the idea that I might use web-sockets to allow for live commenting on posts, and debated the idea of adding a chat function/individual file sharing system.
+But as I made progress with the system, I realised that it wouldn't add anything particularly useful to the system, hence I decided to forgo the idea.

 In order to properly stress test my system, I allowed users to access it and treat it as they would any other system.
 This helped me find bugs and fix them which helped a lot in development.
 However, rather unsurprisingly, I ended up with a couple of users posting what they wanted to, rather than what I wanted them to.
 This made me realise that, no matter how well I design a system to do something, users won't always use my system in the way I expect them to, and the way I designed it to be used.
 Users will use systems however they want.
 I decided not to delete posts and files that don't reflect what I was expecting, as I think that would have given a biased representation of the system, which would render the testing useless.